Ultra (cryptography): Effect on the duration of the War

-Debate continues on whether, had postwar political and military leaders been aware of Ultra's role in Allied victory in World War II, these leaders might have been less optimistic about post-World War II military involvements.
+Iain Standen, Chief Executive of the Bletchley Park Trust, says of the work done there: "It was crucial to the survival of Britain, and indeed of the West."
+The Departmental Historian at GCHQ (the Government Communications Headquarters), who identifies himself only as "Tony" but seems to speak authoritatively, says that Ultra was a "major force multiplier.
+It was the first time that quantities of real-time intelligence became available to the British military."

+According to the official historian of British Intelligence, Ultra intelligence shortened the war by two to four years, and without it the outcome of the war would have been uncertain.

+Contribution to the Cold War

-Knightley suggests that Ultra may have contributed to the development of the Cold War.
+Phillip Knightley suggests that Ultra may have contributed to the development of the Cold War.
 The Soviets received disguised Ultra information, but the existence of Ultra itself was not disclosed by the western Allies.
 The Soviets, who had clues to Ultra's existence, possibly through Kim Philby, John Cairncross and Anthony Blunt, may thus have felt still more distrustful of their wartime partners.